EnzoLuidge/Cloud_app/README.md

 Ensure the template.yaml file located in the YAML directory has the correct AMI ID for your region and the name of your SSH key pair:

 Resources:
   MyEC2Instance:
     Type: AWS::EC2::Instance
     Properties:
       ImageId: ami-04716897be83e3f04 # Update this to a valid AMI ID in your region
       KeyName: YourKeyPairName # Update this to your key pair name

 Install Python dependencies:

 pip install -r requirements.txt

-## Deploying the CloudFormation Stack
+Deploying the CloudFormation Stack

 Navigate to the YAML directory:

 cd YAML

-Create the CloudFormation stack:
+Create the CloudFormation stack for the infrastructure:

-aws cloudformation create-stack --stack-name MyCloudAppStack --template-body file://template.yaml --capabilities CAPABILITY_IAM
+aws cloudformation create-stack --stack-name stackzada --template-body file://template.yaml --capabilities CAPABILITY_IAM

 Wait for the stack to be created:

 You can monitor the stack creation process in the AWS CloudFormation console.

+# Setting Up the CI/CD Pipeline

+Once the infrastructure stack is created, you need to set up the CI/CD pipeline:

+Create a secret in AWS Secrets Manager to store your GitHub token:

+Go to the AWS Secrets Manager console.

+Click "Store a new secret".

+Choose "Other type of secrets".

+Add a secret key github_token and your GitHub token as the value.

+Name the secret MyGithubToken.

+Create the CloudFormation stack for the pipeline:

+aws cloudformation create-stack --stack-name MyPipelineStack --template-body file://pipeline.yaml --capabilities CAPABILITY_NAMED_IAM

+This stack sets up a CodePipeline that automatically deploys updates to your application when changes are pushed to your GitHub repository.

-## Using the Application
+# Using the Application

 Once the stack is created, follow these steps to use the application:

-**Retrieve the Load Balancer DNS Name:**
+Retrieve the Load Balancer DNS Name:

 Go to the AWS Management Console.